 To cross railways safely, drivers must first understand how to identify crossings and react appropriately when a train is approaching.
 Passive signs which are installed along the road near railways will warn you of the crossing ahead, while active traffic control devices at the crossing – such as lights and motorized gates – will help you to determine when it is safe to cross.

 These signs and devices do not just provide an essential safety message; they also serve to remind drivers of the laws governing railway crossings.
 The next section will talk you through some of the most commonly encountered signs and active devices around highway-rail grade crossings.

 This yellow, circular advanced warning sign will usually be the first warning you encounter that a railroad crossing is up ahead.
 There may also be pavement markings on the road near the yellow advanced warning sign.
 Both passive signs are intended to prompt drivers to slow down, look and listen for a train.

 Railroad crossing sign

 The white crossbuck sign is the most common sign at public railway intersections.
 It consists of two, crossed boards, printed with the words “RAILWAY CROSSING”.
-Crossbuck signs are found beside or immediately before a railway crossing and should be thought of as yield signs, indicating that an approaching train has right-of-way.
-A number below the crossbuck sign indicates how many train tracks are present, if there are more than one.
+Crossbuck signs are found beside or immediately before a railway crossing and should be thought of as yield signs, indicating that an approaching train has the right-of-way.
+A number below the crossbuck sign indicates how many train tracks are present if there are more than one.